jiantleman/data-science-pandAIRmic/data_deliverable/data/README.md

 # Data Spec

 #### Each of these tables refers to one of three tables in sample.db.
 We joined two tables together (two different flight databases) to form flight, fulfilling that requirement.
-Our full database file (data.db) and source files are linked to in a Google Drive folder because they exceed the Github storage limit.
+Our full database file (data.db) with all the data we will analyze in addition to source files are linked to in a Google Drive folder because they exceed the Github storage limit -- sample.db has ten rows for each table from data.db.
+If you want to run our cleaning code in the linked Jupyter notebook but there's an issue feel free to email any of us and we'll get it fixed!

 ## covid table
 The data in this table is sourced from [The COVID Tracking Project](https://covidtracking.com/data), which collects and stores historical COVID-19 information from all 50 states + DC.
 For the purpose of this project we will use the following data: